WencesVillegasMarset/aws-saa-c02-notes/README.md

     * Outputs (optional)
       * Describes the values that are returned whenever you view your stack's properties.
 For example, you can declare an output for an S3 bucket name and then call the aws `cloudformation describe-stacks` AWS CLI command to view the name.

+* Creation logic:
+  * You can associate the `CreationPolicy` attribute with a resource to prevent its status from reaching create complete until AWS CloudFormation receives a specified number of success signals or the timeout period is exceeded
+  * To signal a resource, you can use the cfn-signal helper script or SignalResource API.
+AWS CloudFormation publishes valid signals to the stack events so that you track the number of signals sent.